Katre Karja-Zhang

 Scholarship Application Form

-This project involved transforming a paper-based scholarship application process into a fully digital system.
+Redesigned a paper-based scholarship application into a digital web form that minimizes cognitive load, supports flexible user flows, and builds trust with continuous feedback.
 The original process relied on long, complex forms, manual validation, and physical signatures.
 The primary goal was to design a usable, trustworthy, and efficient digital experience that could handle high information density without overwhelming users.

 Role